GE AC4400CW

 UP AC44CW #6655 sits with a Union Pacific Railroad GE Evolution Series ES44AC #7494.

 The GE AC4400CW, sometimes referred to as "AC44CW", is a 4400 hp diesel-electric locomotive that was built by GE Transportation Systems between 1993 and 2004.
 It is similar to the Dash 9-44CW, but uses AC traction motors instead of DC, with a separate inverter per motor.

-3,018 units were built for North American railroads over an 11-year production and 540 AC44i units for the Brazilian railroads.
+3,018 units were built for North American railroads over an 11-year production and 577 AC44i units for the Brazilian railroads.
 In 2005, all Class I freight railroads except Norfolk Southern and Canadian National owned at least one AC4400CW.
-Norfolk Southern ordered the very similar C40-9Ws, although NS would later acquire 36 former CEFX AC4400CWs in August 2023.
+Both Norfolk Southern and Canadian National ordered the very similar Dash 9s, although NS would later acquire 36 former CEFX AC4400CWs in August 2023, with 11 being rebuilt into AC44C6Ms and 25 being sold to Wabtec and subsequently Ferromex.
 As a result of more stringent emissions requirements that came into effect in January 2005, GE no longer offers the AC4400CW, replacing it with the ES44AC.
 A 6,000 Horsepower (4,500kW) version was offered, known as the AC6000CW.